CBICA/NiChart_Project/INSTALLATION.md

 **Please make sure that the path you use does not already contain important data**.
 NiChart will not try to delete existing data, but it is good practice to select a new, empty folder.

-Write down your path (for example, copy & paste it into Notepad).
+Write down your path so you can access it later (for example, copy & paste it into Notepad).

 #### Download the installer
 Make sure you are connected to the internet in order to download the application.